-To see if the Town will vote to raise and appropriate, transfer from available funds, borrow, appropriate from excess bond premiums, or otherwise provide a sum or sums of money for the replacement of the wastewater treatment plant membrane at the Fruit Street Wastewater Treatment Facility, including any and all costs, fees, and expenses related to the same; said sum to be spent under the direction of the Town Manager.
+To see if the Town will vote to raise and appropriate, transfer from available funds, borrow, appropriate from excess bond premiums, or otherwise provide a sum or sums of money for the replacement of the wastewater treatment plant membrane at the Fruit Street Wastewater

+Treatment Facility, including any and all costs, fees, and expenses related to the same; said sum to be spent under the direction of the Town Manager.

-Required Recommendations: Select Board will make a recommendation at Town
+Required Recommendations: Select Board recommends

-Meeting.

-Appropriation Committee recommends Approval.
+Appropriation Committee recommends

 Capital Improvements Committee recommends

-Approval.

-Motion: (Appropriation Committee) We move that the Town vote to appropriate \$345,000 (THREE HUNDRED FORTY FIVE THOUSAND DOLLARS) from the Sewer Enterprise Fund

-Retained Earnings for the replacement of the wastewater treatment plant membrane at the Fruit Street Wastewater Treatment Facility, including any and all costs, fees, and expenses related to the same; said sum to be spent under the direction of the Town Manager.
+Motion: (Appropriation Committee) We move that the Town vote to appropriate \$345,000 (THREE HUNDRED FORTY FIVE THOUSAND DOLLARS) from the Sewer Enterprise Fund Retained Earnings for the replacement of the wastewater treatment plant membrane at the Fruit Street Wastewater Treatment Facility, including any and all costs, fees, and expenses related to the same; said sum to be spent under the direction of the Town Manager.

-ARTICLE: 32 Sewer System Evaluation, Hayden Rowe Pump Sponsor: Director of Public Works Station
+ARTICLE: 32 Sewer System Evaluation, Hayden Rowe Pump Sponsor: Select Board Station